jshogland/SpatialModelingTutorials/README.md

 - **[ACCEL](/Notebooks/Accel.ipynb)** – A short notebook demonstrating how to perform a cost revenue analysis (CRA) using Raster-Tools in the TCSI landscape.
 This notebook requires more memory than Colab provides and must be run locally or on web services that have more than 15 gb of Ram.
 - **[TCSI_Demo](/Notebooks/TCSI_Demo.ipynb)** - A short demonstration of how to use ipywidgets to set values and call the delivered cost model to produce potential cost surfaces.
 - **[Download Lidar Data](/Notebooks/LidarDownload.ipynb)** - A short noteboo demonstrating how to download lidar point cloud data and derived outputs from the [3Dep program](https://www.usgs.gov/3d-elevation-program).
+- **[Process Lidar Data](/Notebooks/LidarProcessing.ipynb)** - A short notebook demonstrating how to process lidar point cloud data collected from the [3Dep program](https://www.usgs.gov/3d-elevation-program).
+- - **[SampleDesign](/Notebooks/SampleDesign.ipynb)** - A short noteboo demonstrating how to setup a sample design that is well spread using surfaces derived from Lidar.